phalcon-orphanage/docs/zh/reference/mactools.rst

-Phalcon Developer Tools on Mac OS X
+Mac OS X 系统下使用 Phalcon 开发工具（Phalcon Developer Tools on Mac OS X）
 ===================================
 These steps will guide you through the process of installing Phalcon Developer Tools for OS/X.

-Prerequisites
+预备知识（Prerequisites）
 -------------
 The Phalcon PHP extension is required to run Phalcon Tools.
 If you haven't installed it yet, please see the :doc:`Installation <install>` section for instructions.

-Download
+下载（Download）
 --------
 You can download a cross platform package containing the developer tools from the `Download`_ section.
 You can also clone it from `Github`_.

 Open the terminal application: